fastworkco/software-engineer-challenge/README.md

 ===========================

-Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g.
+Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted public repository (e.g.
-Github, Bitbucket...).
+Github, Gitlab, Bitbucket...).

 Functional spec
 ---------------